Updated: May 2022

 If you would like to see what costumes from Legend, Sim, Bella and others look like, you can visit my gallery.

-By the way: Istanbul has an excellent tango scene, one can go dancing in at least one Milonga every night – and get cheap tailor made tango shoes.
+By the way: Istanbul has an excellent tango scene, one can go dancing in at least one Milonga every night – and get reasonably priced tailor made dance shoes.
 Read more about this here.

 It’s important to keep in mind that you don’t buy a dance costume